wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-proposal.md

 - The (optional) `confidence`-tag specifies the confidence, and is an integer between 0 and 100 (percent)
 - The (optional) `t`-tag specifies whether the attestation is transitive and takes values `true` or `false`; if left absent, the default is `true`.

-As a paraterized replaceable event, `Trust Attestations` must also include an "a" tag, which will be a concatenation of:
+As a paraterized replaceable event, `Trust Attestations` must also include an "d" tag, which will be a concatenation of:
 - the `wordType`-tag, i.e. "trustAttestation", or can be the note id or naddr of the wordType
 - the pubkey of the ratee
 - the naddr (or note id?) of the action